 Employers have common law and statutory duties relating to the health and safety of their employees, volunteers, contractors and visitors.
 In particular, the Health and Safety at Work etc Act 1974 (“HSA”) provides that an employer must maintain a safe working environment, and provide information and training to employees on reducing the risks posed by any hazards.
-If an organisation employees five or more people it must have a written statement setting out its general health and safety policy and how this is being implemented.
-The substance of an organisation’s policy and training will vary depending on the nature of the industry in which it operates, the work being carried out, the physical environment and the outcome of its risk assessment.
+An organisation must conduct a risk assessment, identifying potential hazards and the risk of harm, and decide on reasonable steps to prevent any harm.
+If an organisation has five or more employees it must record any significant findings from the risk assessment and have a written statement setting out its general health and safety policy and how this is being implemented.
+The substance of an organisation’s health and safety policy and training will vary depending on the nature of the industry in which it operates, the work being carried out, the physical environment and the outcome of its risk assessment.

 Stress at work